Zagier-Hoffman's conjectures in positive characteristic: Introduction

 The last new ingredient is proving the transcendental part for ACMPL's in full generality, i.e., the ACMPL's in $\mathcal{AS}_w$ are linearly independent over $K$ (see Theorem \ref{thm: trans ACMPL}).
 We emphasize that we do need the full strength of the algebraic part to prove the transcendental part.
 The proof follows the same line in \cite[\S 4 and \S 5]{ND21} which is formulated in a more general setting in \S \ref{sec: dual motives}.
-First, we have to consider not only linear relations among ACMPL's in $\mathcal{AS}_w$ but also those among ACMPL's in $\mathcal{AS}_w$ and the suitable power $\widetilde \pi^w$ of the Carlitz period $\widetilde \pi$.
-Second, starting from such a non trivial relation we apply the Anderson-Brownawell-Papanikolas criterion in \cite{ABP04} and reduce to solve a system of $\sigma$-linear equations.
-While in \cite[\S 4 and \S 5]{ND21} this system does not have a non trivial solution which allows us to conclude, our system has a unique solution for even $w$ (i.e., $q-1$ divides $w$).
-This means that for such $w$ up to a scalar there is a unique linear relation among ACMPL's in $\mathcal{AS}_w$ and $\widetilde \pi^w$.
-The final step consists of showing that in this unique relation, the coefficient of $\widetilde \pi^w$ is non zero.
+First, we have to consider not only linear relations between ACMPL's in $\mathcal{AS}_w$ but also those between ACMPL's in $\mathcal{AS}_w$ and the suitable power $\widetilde \pi^w$ of the Carlitz period $\widetilde \pi$.
+Second, starting from such a non-trivial relation we apply the Anderson-Brownawell-Papanikolas criterion in \cite{ABP04} and reduce to solve a system of $\sigma$-linear equations.
+While in \cite[\S 4 and \S 5]{ND21} this system does not have a non-trivial solution which allows us to conclude, our system has a unique solution for even $w$ (i.e., $q-1$ divides $w$).
+This means that for such $w$ up to a scalar there is a unique linear relation between ACMPL's in $\mathcal{AS}_w$ and $\widetilde \pi^w$.
+The last step consists of showing that in this unique relation, the coefficient of $\widetilde \pi^w$ is nonzero.
 Unexpectedly, this is a consequence of Brown's theorem for AMCPL's mentioned above.